-|KYW-TV Channel 3, Philadelphia PA
+|KYW-TV Channel 3, Philadelphia, Pennsylvania|

-Editorial, Sign-Off and SSB
+Editorial, Sign-Off and SSB recorded circa 1986

 KYW-TV "CBS 3" is the third oldest commercial TV station in the United States, signing on initially as WPTZ on 1 September 1941.
 It was originally owned by the Philco Corporation, a Philly-based radio and tube manufacturer.
 Westinghouse acquired Channel 3 from Philco in 1953 for a then-record price of $8.5 million.
 Two years later, the NBC network gets Channel 3 from Westinghouse in one of the most controversial deals in U.S. media history (read the Wikipedia entry on KYW-TV for the details), and changed the calls to WRCV-TV.
 Westinghouse regains control of the station in 1965 and rechristens it as KYW-TV, after its Philadelphia AM radio station's calls.
 Channel 3's long affilition with the NBC network ended in September 1995 when CBS obtained an interest in the station from Westinghouse, buying complete control in 1996.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.